OctopusDeploy/docs/docs/administration/managing-infrastructure/server-configuration-and-file-storage/index.md

                              Comma-separated whitelist of domains that are
                                allowed to retrieve data (empty turns CORS off,
                                * allows all).
+      --xFrameOptions=VALUE  A directive to provide in the X-Frame-Options header
       --xFrameOptionAllowFrom=VALUE
-                             A uri to provide in the X-Frame-Option http header in conjunction with the ALLOW-FROM value.
+                             (DEPRECATED) A uri to provide in the X-Frame- Options http header in conjunction with the ALLOW-FROM value.
+The directive allow-from uri
+                               for X-Frame-Options has been deprecated and no longer works in modern browsers.
       --hstsEnabled=VALUE    Enables or disables sending the Strict-Transport- Security (HSTS) header.
 Defaults to false.
       --hstsMaxAge=VALUE     Sets the max-age value (in seconds) of the